Chocó vireo

-The Chocó vireo (Vireo masteri) is a species of bird in the family Vireonidae that was discovered by Paul Salaman in 1991 and described in 1996.
-It is found in western Colombia and has recently been found in north-west Ecuador.
-Its natural habitat is subtropical or tropical moist montane forests.
-It is threatened by habitat loss.
+The Choco vireo (Note: The IOC and other taxonomic systems spell the English name with no diacritics.
+The IOC is the Wikipedia standard for bird names.)
+(Vireo masteri) is a species of bird in the family Vireonidae, the vireos, greenlets, and shrike-babblers.
+It is found in Colombia and Ecuador.

 Discovery

-The Chocó vireo was first observed on August 25, 1991, by Paul Salaman in western Nariño located in southwest Colombia.
-The site, located at an altitude of 1,500 meters (five thousand feet), was in a narrow strip of intact, very wet forest along the Rio Nambi, in the Chocó region which is famed for its high biological diversity.
-In early June, 1992, ornithologist Gary Stiles observed and collected this species while working in Alto de Pisones in Risaralda department.
-The bird was small, a little more than four inches, lightweight at 11.4 grams, and greenish in color with a broad, wide yellowish wing bar.
-It had a distinctive facial pattern with a long white stripe above its eye.

-Salaman decided to take the novel approach of auctioning off the naming rights to the vireo's scientific name in order to raise money for conservation of the bird's habitat.
-Bernard Master, the first American birder to have seen a representative of every bird family in the world, won the auction with a bid of US$75,000 and named it Vireo masteri.
+The Choco vireo was first observed on August 25, 1991, by Paul Salaman in southwestern Colombia's Nariño Department.
+The site, located at an elevation of about 1,500 m, was in a narrow strip of intact, very wet forest along the Rio Nambi.
+In early June 1992 ornithologist Gary Stiles observed and collected the type specimen while working further north in Alto de Pisones in Risaralda Department.
+Salaman and Stiles took the novel approach of auctioning off the naming rights to the vireo's scientific name in order to raise money for conservation of the bird's habitat.
+Bernard Master, the first American birder to have seen a representative of every bird family in the world, won the auction with a bid of US $75,000 and named it Vireo masteri.
 This donation was used to create the Pangan ProAves Reserve in Colombia.